Hobart Pushes To Resettle Melbourne’s Detained Refugees

 Deputy Lord Mayor Helen Burnet successfully put forward a motion to the city council on Monday night calling to advocate for Immigration Minister Alex Hawke to resettle those held in mainland detention to the Tasmanian capital.

-Stay up-to-date on the latest news with The Hobart Briefing - keeping you in the loop with news as it hits
+Stay up-to-date on the latest news with The Melbourne Briefing - keeping you in the loop with news as it hits

 About 30 refugees have been detained in the Park Hyatt Hotel, some of them for years, after being brought to Australia from offshore detention centres in PNG and Nauru, under a short-lived medical evacuation scheme in 2019.